alanmitchell/bmon/docs/source/how-to-install-BMON-on-a-web-server.rst

    Enter your desired username, email, and password to complete the setup.
-The username and password created here will be the credentials needed to log into the Admin site of the BMON site.
+The username and password created here will be the credentials needed to log into the Admin side of the BMON site.

-*  The final stage of the process is to restart the Apache web server.
+#.
+The final stage of the process is to restart the Apache web server.
    Change to Apache’s bin directory by executing
    ``cd $HOME/webapps/bmon_django/apache2/bin``.
 Enter ``./restart`` and press Enter.
 You should now be able to view the new BMON site by